AlexLamper/GeoName/README.md

 ## Contact

 Have questions, feedback, or just want to say hi?
-Reach out to us at [info@geoname.site](mailto:info@geoname.site).
+Reach out to me at [devlamper06@gmail.com](mailto:devlamper06@gmail.com).

 Thanks for checking out GeoName!